East Midlands, North East, North West, West Midlands, Yorkshire and the Humber

 We invest in our people with;

-Access to the highly competitive Civil Service Pension Scheme to which HSE contribute far more than in the private sector.
+• Access to the highly competitive Civil Service Pension Scheme to which HSE contribute around 27.1%, far more than in the private sector.

-Up to 30 days annual holiday, plus bank holidays and Civil Service privilege leave
+• 25 days annual holiday increasing to 30 days after 5 years' service, plus bank holidays and 1-day Civil Service privilege leave.

 Things you need to know